 The County Archaeologist advises that it is probable that this site has been in agricultural use since at least the medieval period.
 Whilst there are no known premedieval features known from the immediate vicinity of the site (other than the Roman Watling Street which runs to the south), this may be due to a lack of previous archaeological investigations across this area, rather than an absence of activity during the pre-medieval periods.
 There is the potential for the proposed groundworks to disturb archaeological deposits, including structural remains, boundary features and rubbish pits, associated with the occupation of this area during the medieval and later periods.
-The archaeological work should be required if consent is forthcoming.
+The archaeologist does not object to the principle of development, but considers that some archaeological work should be required if consent is forthcoming.
 This should take a phased approach, the first element of which would include a programme of trial trenching.
 There is no archaeological reason that the site could not be developed for housing.